Audio Palette: A Diffusion Transformer with Multi-Signal Conditioning for Controllable Foley Synthesis: Methodology

-\textbf{Low-Rank Adaptation (LoRA):} To minimize computational cost and prevent catastrophic forgetting, we use Low-Rank Adaptation (LoRA).
-Instead of fine-tuning the entire DiT, LoRA injects small, trainable low-rank matrices into the query and value projection layers of the DiT's attention blocks.
-The original pre-trained weights remain frozen.
-This approach reduces the number of trainable parameters to just 0.85\% of the total model size, making fine-tuning accessible and efficient.
-The T5 text encoder and VAE parameters are also kept frozen, while the linear projection layer for the control signals is fully trained.
+Fine-tuning proceeds in a self-supervised fashion.
+For each audio–text pair, we encode the audio with the VAE to obtain a latent sequence, add forward diffusion noise, and train the DiT to predict the noise while being conditioned on the text embeddings and the four extracted control trajectories.
+The target is to reconstruct the original audio’s latent trajectory; thus, the model is trained to interpret the control signals as a specification of dynamics and timbre for that sound class.

-\textbf{Training Robustness:} During fine-tuning, we apply independent dropout to each control signal embedding and the text embedding.
-This encourages the model to not over-rely on any single source of conditioning and improves generalization.
-Inspired by Sketch2Sound[4], we also apply random median filtering to the control signals.
-This smooths temporal variations and reduces high-frequency artifacts, allowing the model to learn from the general contour of the signals rather than fitting to noisy details, making it more robust to imperfect or "sketch-like" inputs during inference.
+LoRA is applied to the query and value projection matrices in the attention layers of the DiT, inserting low-rank adapters while keeping the original weights frozen.
+LoRA has been shown to drastically reduce trainable parameters and memory while preserving performance across NLP and vision models [17].
+In our configuration, the LoRA rank is 16, leading to approximately 0.85\% of the DiT parameters being trained.
+The T5 encoder and the VAE remain frozen.
+We train the control projection layers and LoRA weights using the AdamW optimizer for 40{,}000 steps.

-\subsection{3.4 Multi-Scale Classifier-Free Guidance}
+To enhance robustness, we apply independent dropout to each control signal embedding and to the text embedding.
+This encourages the network not to rely excessively on any single conditioning source.
+In addition, we apply random median filtering to the control trajectories, following Sketch2Sound’s insight that smoothing controls during training improves generalization to sketch-like inputs [14].
+During training, each control trajectory is randomly either left untouched or passed through a median filter with a window chosen from a small set of values.
+This encourages the model to focus on the coarse contour of dynamics and timbre rather than overfitting to high-frequency artifacts.
+A similar strategy of smoothing trajectories has been useful in video and event-guided Foley synthesis [10], [12], [22].

-During inference, we extend the standard classifier-free guidance mechanism to provide disentangled control over different aspects of the generated sound.
-We employ three independent guidance scales that users can adjust:
+\subsection{Multi-Scale Classifier-Free Guidance}